-As a full-time office dweller, I’m always on the lookout for ways to counteract the effects of sitting for long periods of time.
+As a full-time office worker, I’m always on the lookout for ways to counteract the effects of sitting for long periods of time.
 As a part-time fitness seeker, I’m also on the lookout for ways to improve my ability to move and train.
 The best options are the ones that do both at the same time.
 I came across Stick Mobility on Instagram and I was immediately intrigued by what I saw.
 I thought it might have potential as an option for office dwellers and fitness fanatics alike, so I decided to check it out.
 Read on to learn more about my experience with Stick Mobility.

 First, the basics.
 Stick Mobility is a movement system designed to help increase your functional range of motion by combining certain aspects of strength training with mobility training.
 This is done with the use of specially designed sticks.
 These sticks serve as tools that provide leverage for extending your range of motion beyond what would ordinarily be accessible.